 Mr. Davis is a member of the National Association of College and University Attorneys and the American Bar Association’s Section of Public Contracts Law.

 Mr. Davis can be reached at (336) 334-3757 or via email at firstname.lastname@example.org.

 Assistant to Legal Counsel

 Carolyn P. Coppedge

-|Carolyn began work in the Office of the University Counsel on October 1, 2008.
-Her primary responsibilities include initial review of all instructional agreements, preparation of position statements to the Equal Employment Opportunity Commission and response to Office of Civil Rights complaints, research, office management and administrative support, scheduling and management of the Office resources.
-Carolyn currently serves as a member of the Human Resources Advisory Group and recently served on the Banner HR Advisory Group to help implement the new Banner Human Resources System.
-She was a founding member of the UNCG Staff Council and served two terms on that Council.
+|Carolyn joined OGC in October 2008 as Business Officer and Assistant to Legal Counsel.
+Her primary responsibilities include review of clinical and instructional agreements and alcohol requests; budget and resource management; scheduling and administrative support; and office management.
+Carolyn currently serves as a member of the Human Resources Liaison Group and as Department Technology Coordinator in conjunction with ITS.
+She previously served on the Banner HR Advisory Group helping to implement the Banner Human Resources System.
+She was a founding member and is currently serving on the UNCG Staff Senate.